Full course description

 Course Overview

 Nutrition for Lifelong Health offers a science-backed introduction to healthy eating patterns and mindful nutrition practices that promote lasting well-being.
 Learn key food groups, mindful eating strategies, and effective tools like the hunger-satiety scale to support improved health outcomes.
-Whether you're advising patients, managing your own diet, or supporting others on their health journey, this course offers practical tools and insights grounded in integrative care and evidence-based eating patterns.
+Whether you're advising patients, managing your own diet or supporting others on their health journey, this course offers practical tools and insights grounded in integrative care and evidence-based eating patterns.

 Who Should Enroll

-Ideal for anyone looking to improve their nutritional habits and overall well-being, including healthcare professionals, caregivers, wellness coaches and individuals interested in mindful eating.
+This noncredit course is ideal for anyone looking to improve their nutritional habits and overall well-being, including healthcare professionals, caregivers, wellness coaches and individuals interested in mindful eating.

 Course Instructor